wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/4-prepare-content-for-the-feed.md

 The Feed aggregates SharePoint news posts, video news links, and conversation in Yammer into one central place.
 In the mobile app, the Feed displays as its own tab.
-On desktop, the Feed can be included by adding the Feed web part to the home site which will be covered in an upcoming unit.
-Technically, *you do not need to do anything* for content to populate in the Feed if your organization already uses [SharePoint news posts](/sharepoint/organization-news-site)
+On desktop, the Feed can be included by adding the Feed web part to the home site, which will be covered in an upcoming unit.
+Technically, *you don't need to do anything* for content to populate in the Feed if your organization already uses [SharePoint news posts](/sharepoint/organization-news-site)